mgaynor1/long-winded-scripts/README.md

 # Long-winded Scripts
-This is a collection of scripts that took me a large amount of time to put together.
+This is a collection of scripts that took me a large amount of time to put together in R and python.
+      - Occurrence Data (R)
+      - SoilGridDownload (python3)

 ## Occurrence Data
 I really wanted to download data from 'idigbio', 'gbif', and 'bison' and keep specific columns - therefore I put together these scripts to help me do just that.
 See the OccurrenceData folder to see more.